Arthur Simpson, Private 5630, 20th Battalion, Royal Fusiliers

 Arthur Simpson was born on 30th September and baptised on 18th November 1894 at Christ Church, Macclesfield, the son of Elizabeth and William Simpson, a butcher of 72 Chestergate, Macclesfield.
 In 1901, six year old Arthur was living at that address with his parents and younger sister Edith, aged three.

 Arthur was educated at the Mill Street Wesleyan Day school, followed by the Modern School (later part of Macclesfield Grammar School).
 While at school he gained first prize at the annual swimming gala held at the Corporation Baths; he was a well-known local sportsman and played cricket with the Macclesfield Cricket Club.

 In 1911 the family was still at the same address and also included Frank, then aged eighteen, and nine year old Doris; Arthur had left school and was employed as an architect’s clerk at the office of Messrs.
-Whittaker and Bradburn, architects, King Edward Street.
-He later went to Manchester to train as a surveyor.
+Whittaker and Bradburn, architects, King Edward Street, Macclesfield.
+Arthur later trained as a surveyor in Manchester.

 On the outbreak of war, Arthur enlisted in Manchester with the Royal Fusiliers (Public Schools Battalion).
 He trained at Caterham and Woodcourt, and was drafted to France on 15th November 1915.
 He saw action at the start of the Battle of the Somme and was reported missing after he was last seen on 20th July 1916.
 He was later assumed to have died on or shortly after that date.

-His death was reported in the Macclesfield Times of 4 May 1917:
+His death was reported in the Macclesfield Times on 4 May 1917:

 PRIVATE A SIMPSON’S FATE – NOW PRESUMED TO BE DEAD